 Conclusion

 England has the strongest verified recent case because it already owns the most recent Fair Play Award.
-After that, the race becomes much less certain and much more dependent on how teams behave under knockout pressure.
+Brazil and Spain then stand out as the strongest history-backed teams on the page.